lilhoser/pizzawave/docs/README.md

 ## Live captures

+To create a live audio capture within PizzaUI, navigate to `File`->`Call Manager`->`Start`.
+This will connect to the `callstream` plugin running on your configured trunk-recorder system.

 Whether you use `pizzaui`, `pizzacmd` or your own .NET application built on `pizzalib`, all calls streamed in real-time from a `callstream` server will be stored in a `capture`, which is a folder in the root working directory (`<user profile>\pizzawave\`).
 When you stop your live session with the `callstream` server, the `capture` is ended and a new capture will be created if you reconnect later.
 Older captures can be loaded in `pizzawave` tooling later by opening the `capture` folder directly.

 The `capture` folder consists of: